 You can go to my other post for the telltale signs of muscle growth.

 Can You Do It Faster?

-Depending on how aggressively you bulk, how effectively you train, and your genetic potential, you can potentially gain up to 10lbs of muscle in just 1-3 months.
+Depending on how aggressively you bulk, how effectively you train, and your genetic potential, you can potentially do it in just 1-3 months.

 This is for high-outlying beginners though.